by E. Wilansky, T. Stojecki, P. Olszewski and S. Kowalewski

 After you categorize your settings, you can deploy them to the right locations to manage them.
 The goal is to reduce the number of settings managed manually.
 Letting SharePoint handle settings reduces the number of errors that can occur when applications are deployed.

 Core settings are best managed in source control.
-This allows for maintaining a settings history while providing a single source of truth for the settings.
+This allows for maintaining the history of a setting while providing a single source of truth for the settings.
 In addition, this approach allows for maintaining discrete versions of configuration files for development, test, and production environments.

 You can automate custom settings installation and management by using the SharePoint object model and deployment tools.
 Use the SPWebConfigModification class, solution deployment, and the CONFIG directory under the SharePoint 12 hive to form your configuration management strategy.
 Please see the “Build Deployable Solutions” section in this article for additional details about deploying through solutions.